nreddy216/nanagrams/README.md

 * Wrote 'user stories' to organize TODOs: https://trello.com/b/geCES9ro/nanagrams
 * Created a temporary board & a few temporary tiles
 * Click functionality included: When a player clicks a tile then clicks a cell, the tile appends to the cell.

-##Contributors

-Shout out to Ilias

-If you would like to contribute to this project in the future, fork it and submit a pull request.